-I am currently a college sophomore studying biomedical and mechanical engineering at Rensselaer Polytechnic Institute.
+I am currently a college senior studying biomedical engineering at Rensselaer Polytechnic Institute.
 As a student in the STEM field, I have a natural curiosity of the world around me, which makes me a passionate learner.
 I want to inspire other students to be just as eager to learn and solve problems to understand the world better through interactive learning and teaching fundamental concepts.
-I have been working with students for 6 years at after school and summer programs, and my experience ranges from teaching students at preschool level to 8th grade.
-I tutor math and science from elementary school level to high school/early college level, although my personal favorite is biology as my major involves many biological applications, and I find the human body fascinating to learn about.
+I have worked with students for 8 years at after school and summer programs, and my experience ranges from teaching students at preschool level to 12th grade.
+I mostly tutor in SAT prep, but I also tutor math and science from elementary school level to high school/early college level.
+I have been tutoring with Varsity Tutors for about a year and a half now, and I love taking on enthusiastic students.

 Education & Certification